 Your LinkedIn profile picture should be recent, professional, and recognizable.
 After all, your image is most likely the first thing that people will see about you and it should reflect who you are as a professional.

-For future reference, make sure that your profile is not grainy or pixilated, a selfie, poorly lit or from an inappropriate time, like while at a party where alcohol is flowing.
-Finally, if you really want to stand out, have a black and white image.
+For future reference, make sure that your profile is not grainy or pixellated, a selfie, poorly lit, or from an inappropriate time, like at a party where alcohol is flowing.
+Finally, if you want to stand out, have a black and white image.
 Since the majority of photos are in color, you’ll get noticed instantly.

 2. Catchy Headline

 Your headline is most likely the most crucial 120 characters on your profile since it’s announcing to the world who you are and why you’re an asset.
 The headline should include important and descriptive keywords, such as your title or job function.

 Also include your unique set of skills that sets you apart from the crowd.
 Another way to improve your “searchability” is by adding multiple titles.
 This will display the various roles/positions that a person could search for related to your profession.